Beef Wellington with spinach, ham, and mushroom duxelles

 1 large rectangular sheet of puff pastry as a base

-1 sheet of puff pastry of about 15 cm for decoration around the top
+1 sheet of puff pastry of approx. 15 cm for decoration all around the top

-Egg wash: 1 egg yolk with a splash of milk or water
+Dorure: 1 egg yolk with a dash of milk or water

 Leaf